10 Things to Do in Rome in Winter

 Enjoy one of the most magical seasons of the year, marked by Christmas and its beautiful prints.
 Here is a list of plans so you don't freeze.

-Winter is a magical time to visit Rome: you will have the whole city to yourself, enjoy the Christmas markets and have fun behind a beautiful mask at the Italian carnivals.
 Take note of the 10 plans you can't miss in the Eternal City during the coldest and most idyllic months of the year.
 Don't let the weather stop you, brave!

 1. Enjoy the Piazza Navona Christmas market

-The majestic Piazza Navona hosts Rome's main Christmas market, near the splendid fountains created by Bernini.
-How can you resist a hot chocolate in the open air with this magical panorama?
-If during your trip you go on a guided tour of the city, you will surely pass by this square.
+The majestic Piazza Navona hosts the main Christmas market in Rome, near the splendid fountains created by Bernini.
+How to resist a hot chocolate in the open air with this magical panorama?

-What can I find in this market?
+What can I find at this flea market?

-Christmas lights and street musicians do the rest.
 If you are left wanting more, write down the best Christmas markets to make your experience in the Eternal City unique.
 You will want to see them all!

-2. See the Pope's Floral Offering to the Virgin Mary
+2. See the Pope's floral offering to the Virgin Mary

-If you are traveling on the December long weekend to Rome, one of the most exciting and spiritual celebrations in the city, along with Rome's Holy Week, is the Feast of the Immaculate Conception on December 8.
-Whether you are a faithful believer or not, I advise you not to miss it - it will give you goosebumps!
+If you are traveling to Rome over the December long weekend, one of the most exciting and spiritual celebrations in the city, along with Rome's Holy Week, is the Feast of the Immaculate Conception on December 8.

+Whether you are a faithful believer or not, I advise you not to miss it - it will give you goose bumps!
 In this act, the Pope performs the traditional public homage to the Immaculate Conception in the Plaza de España with the laying of a wreath of flowers to the statue of the Virgin.
-However, it is the firefighters of Rome who place the wreath, since the statue is...
-No less than 10 meters high!

 3. Marvel at the opera of Rome